Jon-Webb-79/PyFinances/docs/sphinx/source/read_files.rst

 ##########
 read_files
 ##########
-This section describes the functions and classes in the `read_files.py` file.
+The functions and classes described in this section are used to read ASCII based text files, to include `.txt` files and `.csv` files.
+All of the code described in this section is maintained in the `read_files.py` file.

 ReadTextFileKeywords
 =====================